malvins-studio/baseproject/README.md

 ## [ok] Day 2:
 - [ok] Create a test asserting Tailwind is installed and running.
 Make it pass.
--- [ok] Integrate Tailwind by following the docs (https://tailwindcss.com/docs/guides/ruby-on-rails).
+  - [ok] Integrate Tailwind by following the docs (https://tailwindcss.com/docs/guides/ruby-on-rails).
+  - [ok] Generate a Dashboard controller: rails generate controller Dashboard index
-- [ok] Create a test asserting the existence of a Dashboard index page.
+- - [ok] Create a test asserting the existence of a Dashboard index page.
 Make it pass.

-## Day 3: Dashboard or Overview with Bootstrap Styling
+## Day 3: Setup up Github repo & Dashboard with Tailwind Styling
-- [] Puts this project in Github
+- [ok] Puts this project in Github (private repo on Malvins Studio profile)
-- [] Generate a Dashboard controller: rails generate controller Dashboard index
-- [] Define the necessary routes in config/routes.rb for the Dashboard.
-- [] Implement the logic and views for the Dashboard using Bootstrap classes and components for styling.
+- [] Implement the logic and views for the Dashboard using Tailwind classes and components for styling.

-## Day 4: Data Management and CRUD Operations with Bootstrap Styling
+## Day 4: Data Management and CRUD Operations with Tailwind Styling
 - [] Identify the essential entities for your MVP (e.g., customers, products, orders).
 - [] Generate the necessary models using Rails generators, for example:
 ```